spacemeshos/protocol/intro.md

 Spacemesh research and development is led by a team of full-time contributors employed by a for-profit, venture-backed company.
 However, Spacemesh is also an active open source project and a community of dedicated researchers, developers, and other contributors around the world.
 Learn more about the Spacemesh protocol at the [project homepage](https://spacemesh.io/), and about the project and its goals in the [manifesto](https://spacemesh.io/spacemesh-manifesto/).

+### Spacemesh basics

+In Spacemesh, we divide time into fixed-length units we call _layers,_ which are further grouped together into longer intervals called _epochs._ Layers are similar to Bitcoin's average ten minute block time, with a couple of important differences.
+For one thing, unlike in Proof of Work-based blockchains like Bitcoin and Ethereum where block time is the product of a Poisson process and thus random, layers in Spacemesh occur at precisely fixed intervals of time.
+This is due to the deterministic nature of the Spacemesh protocol.
+For another thing, in Spacemesh, many blocks are produced in each layer rather than only a single block.

+Read on to learn more about the details of the Spacemesh protocol.
+You may also find this high-level [protocol overview](https://spacemesh.io/protocol/) helpful.

 ### Why race-free?

 The Spacemesh protocol guarantees that each Smesher that follows the rules of the protocol is eligible to produce multiple blocks during each epoch.
 Note also that Smeshing is entirely permissionless: in other words, _anyone who runs the Spacemesh software and follows the rules of the protocol is guaranteed to be rewarded with Smesh coins at each epoch._ This is in contrast to both Proof of Work-based protocols, such as Bitcoin, where rewards are probabilistic and only professional miners and mining pools stand a realistic chance of earning them; as well as to Proof of Stake-based protocols, where one must hold a substantial amount of the token before they are eligible to participate and earn rewards.